quoideneuf/METRORails2015/README.md

 ## 0. Prerequisites
 The main requirement is that your laptop will need to have Ruby 2.1 installed.
-However, installing ruby may require several steps, depending on your machine and the state it's in when you begin.
+However, installing Ruby may require several steps, depending on your machine and the state it's in when you begin.
 It is recommended that you follow the [RailsBridge Installfest](http://installfest.railsbridge.org/installfest/installfest) guidelines ahead of time.
 You can ignore the parts about Heroku and, though it is recommended that you install and learn the basics of Git, Git is not required.
 You can stop when you reach the "Create a Rails App" section.

 You should expect to spend an hour going through the Installfest process.
-[Email me](brianjhoffman@gmail.com) ahead of time or arrive early if you are having problems working through the installfest process.
+[Email me](brianjhoffman@gmail.com) ahead of time or arrive early if you are having problems.

 ### Required
 * A plain text editor